 sibling, attention.
 Attention is a global term.
 It is used to describe a state in

 which you are interested in everything going on around you.
 Concentration focuses

 that attention on a specific thing.

 Attention and concentration developed in humans as defense mechanisms.
 Early humans

 had to be constantly alert or be eaten.
-But it's difficult to keep up a high level
+But it's hard to keep up a high level of attention

 Stress is good in small quantities, but too much stress leads to burn out, accidents,